Excalibur-0613/Excalibur-0613.github.io/_projects/1_project.md

 related_publications: false
 cv_pdf: BenjaminRuss_Thesis.pdf
 ---
-For my graduate thesis project, I explored the interaction of mobile robot systems relying on contact to communicate.
-This work was completed within the Embodied and Interactive Systems laboratory at the University of Cincinnati.
-I also give special thanks to my advisor Dr. Tamara Lorenz for which I am grateful of her guidance and mentorship.
-My complete thesis is available on my google scholar link on the home page of this portfolio site.

 At the onset of this project, the fundamental question that I formulated was:

 *What behaviors and structures will arise from a system coordinating strictly with implicit communication?
 Additionally, how will tasking this system with transporting an object more massive than one agent of this system adapt to a non-prehensile condition?*